This 2017 NBA Mock Draft was updated: June 22, 2017.

 Los Angeles Lakers: Lonzo Ball, PG, UCLA, 6-6, Fr.

-Ball established himself as a game-changer and one of the top players in the 2017 NBA Draft, and I’m sure the Lakers would be ecstatic if he falls to them.
+The trade of D’Angelo Russell pretty much assures that the Lakers are taking Ball at No. 2.
+Ball established himself as a game changer and one of the top players in the 2017 NBA Draft, and I’m sure the Lakers would be ecstatic if he falls to them.
 Possessing great size for the next level, Ball is a terrific passer and knows how to get his teammates involved, yet can also effectively score.
-He would be a great addition alongside a rebuilding Lakers roster that features talented young talent like D'Angelo Russell, Julius Randle and Brandon Ingram.

 Orlando Magic: Malik Monk, SG, Kentucky, 6-4, Fr.